 (1) Each agency that employs a public safety officer who is authorized to carry firearms during the work assignment must:

 (a) require the officer to complete successfully the firearms proficiency requirements provided in this rule at least once a year, for any manufacture and model of firearm customarily carried by that officer;

-(b) designate a POST-certified instructor as defined in these rules to conduct or oversee and document annual firearms proficiency.
-The instructor must also have attended a minimum 40-hour firearms instructor course or its equivalent, which includes the following topics:
+(b) designate a firearms instructor as defined in these rules to conduct or oversee and document annual firearms proficiency.
+The instructor need not be a POST-certified instructor but must have attended a minimum 40-hour POST-approved firearms instructor course or its equivalent, which includes the following topics:

 (i) firearms safety;